SmithBradleyC/jsPsych_Online_Experiments/PsychoPy/README.md

 Some specific edits you can make to your experiments:
 - At the beginning of your experiment, by default it will ask for the participant and session numbers To change this:
   - Click on the experiment settings button (image with a gear in the buttons menu)
   - Add or subtract from the "Experiment info" fields (WARNING: DO NOT delete all experiment info fields.
-It will make it more difficult to pass info into the experiment and will make it impossible to open the experiment settings again)
+It will make it more difficult to pass info into the experiment and will make it impossible to open the experiment settings again; actually can be fixed [this way](https://discourse.psychopy.org/t/experiment-settings-query/8054) but still not fun)
   - I suggest keeping a "participant" field with a default because the rest of these instructions use that to credit sona participants and create data files.
 If you change it then you will need to change the label elsewhere too
   - If a "participant" (or other included value) is included in the URL redirect then this option will not appear for the participant
   - However, even if all options have values included in the redirect, the experiment will still need the participant to press OK to continue